Back to projects

 Project details

-Deconstruct, together with our sister company De Group Contracting, have recently completed the demolition and enabling phase of 2 Providence Court as principal contractor on behalf of our client Beaumont Hotel Properties.
+In a collaborative effort, Deconstruct, in tandem with our sister company, De Group Contracting, proudly culminated the demolition and enabling phase of 2 Providence Court.
+Serving as the principal contractor on behalf of our esteemed client, Beaumont Hotel Properties, we’ve navigated this transformative journey with precision and dedication.

 Scope of works